codenart/codenart.github.io/_posts/2-css/2017-08-24-css-3-colors-lengths.md

 values` to use in CSS code:
 [Adobe Color](https://color.adobe.com/ "ext"),
 [W3schools Picker](https://www.w3schools.com/colors/colors_picker.asp "ext").
-You can also use your favorite image editor to the task.
+You can also use your favorite image editor to do the task.

 This is how we say `Red` using `HEX values`: `#ff0000`.